mclane/calcharge/README.md

 If this time is still in the future, the evcc charging mode is unchanged.
 As soon as this point appears in the past, the evcc charge mode is changed to "now".

 With every new value of soc, the point of no return time is adjusted using the new actual soc.

+This algorithm has been described by Timo Reimann in the evcc slack channel.

 ## Installation
 As evcc, calcharge is written in Go, so a go compiler is required.
 Clone the repository and build.
 Change the config.yaml file according to your needs.